Caerleon pipe burial: Grave and contents

 The burial cist had a base of stone slabs, with another serving as a lid, and contained a cylindrical lead container resting on about 12 in depth of brick, tile and charcoal debris, possibly remnants of a cremation pyre.
 The lead canister was 18.5 in high and 15 in in diameter, and had three rings of bead and reel pattern.
 Vertical flat mouldings between the upper two bands divided the surface into three panels.
 A vertical lead pipe 1.5 in wide was attached to the top of the canister.
 It is 39 in long, with a broken upper end, and would originally have reached the ground surface.
 It contained 1.3 kg of bone fragments from a cremation (grinding the cremation products to a fine powder is a recent practice).

 Mortimer Wheeler sent the fragments to the anatomist Arthur Keith, who determined that the cremation was of one adult male aged at least 35 years.
 Alice Roberts re-examined the remains in 2001, and confirmed that they belonged to an adult, as age can be estimated by the degree of fusion of the sutures of the skull, but she did not think it was possible to reliably determine the sex of the deceased.
 Roberts found no pieces of skull or pelvis large enough for a reliable assessment, whereas Keith had based his judgement on the general size of the bone fragments.
 (Note: Roberts carried out 19 other examinations of bone fragments from the area of the pipe grave, but a double burial was the only unusual feature from these.)

-Also in the lead container was a 17 × 11 cm fragment of plain weave linen textile that had originally contained the bone fragments, and which Fourier-transform infrared spectroscopy detected traces of frankincense from the funeral rituals.
+Also in the lead container was a 17 × 11 cm fragment of plain weave linen textile that had originally contained the bone fragments, and in which Fourier-transform infrared spectroscopy detected traces of frankincense from the funeral rituals.
 Frankincense was an expensive resin used as incense, but also to anoint the corpses of those whose families could afford it, along with similar terpene-containing plant products.
 These aromatic substances would slow decomposition and hide unpleasant smells.
 A 2025 study of textile preservation in a cremation suggested that lead leaching from a container may also help preserve fabric.

 A scanning electron microscope investigation revealed that tin and sulfur were present in the deposits within the canister.
 The lead canister and its contents are now in the collection of Amgueddfa Cymru – Museum Wales at the National Roman Legion Museum.

 It is possible that a sacrificial table (mensa) was associated with the grave; one discovered at Caerleon in the eighteenth century is now lost.